MohamedCK/Final-Capstone-Backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I give credit to my coding partners who's insights helped in making this project a success
+I give credit to [Murat Kokmaz](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) who's design was used in the creation of this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>